wrkstrm/WrkstrmMain/README.md

 ## 📖 Description

-🔍 WrkstrmMain provides extensions to the Swift Main library.
-Tested via github actions.
+🔍 WrkstrmMain provides extensions to the Swift Main library, adding functionalities for string manipulation, collection processing, and more.
+Tested via GitHub Actions.

 ## Compatibility